shannonsn/checklist/checklist.md

 * how and where to install it
 * what is needed to run the app

-# running the app locally
+# Running the app locally
 navigate to where the app was cloned and run commands according how how the up runs locally

--known issues
+-Known issues
 * things to work on to make the app better goes here